Lunatic666/camelup/README.md

 - Remote server creates a backup with whatever solution you prefer
 - Remote server sends an HTTP request to the backup server
 - Backup server validates the request and puts it in a [beanstalkd](http://kr.github.io/beanstalkd) queue
 - Backup server listens on the queue
 - Backup server logs in to the remote server
 - Backup server copies over the file and deletes it on success

-The 2nd part is not yet implemented, but shouldn't be too hard.
+Steps 4-6 are not yet implemented, but shouldn't be too hard.
 Camel and a small processor should be enough for the job.

 ## Prerequisites